-Created with the community of Porirua and artists who include South African protest musician Neo Muyanga, US Youth Poet Laureate Kara Jackson, Der Faust prize-winner for dance Aloalii Tapu, 2019 New Zealand Arts Laureate Coco Solid aka Jessica Hansell, Grammy Award-winning opera singer Jonathan Lemalu, internationally renowned baritone Kawiti Waetford and the New Zealand Sinfonia for Hope Orchestra.
+Created with the community of Porirua and artists who include radical US director Peter Sellars, US flex pioneer Reggie (Regg Roc) Gray, South African protest musician Neo Muyanga, US Youth Poet Laureate Kara Jackson, NZ Der Faust prize-winner for dance Aloalii Tapu, 2019 New Zealand Arts Laureate Coco Solid aka Jessica Hansell, Grammy Award-winning opera singer Jonathan Lemalu, baritone Kawiti Waetford and the New Zealand Sinfonia for Hope Orchestra.

 More to be announced in January 2020

 People of Te Ata

 Composer, musician and librettist.
 Disrupting the established musical narrative of struggle.

 Writer and poet.
 Delivering accountability where it is so often stripped.